-If the announcement is for a delayed opening, students or their parents should continue listening to these radio stations for further announcements, in case we change to no school all day.
-Delays could be up to two hours.
-Delayed openings do not affect dismissal times.
+If the announcement is for a delayed opening:

+- students or their parents should continue listening to these radio stations for further announcements, in case we change to no school all day. - Delays could be up to two hours. - Delayed openings do not affect dismissal times.

 In an emergency such as a loss of water, boiler breakdown, or extreme weather conditions school may be dismissed earlier than the regular closing time.
-Additionally, the Recreation After-School Program is sometimes canceled due to weather conditions.
+Additionally, the Holden Recreation After-School Program is sometimes canceled due to weather conditions.
 Parents should be certain that all Unanticipated Early Dismissal/Cancellation of After School Program Forms are kept up to date, and should inform their children as to what they should do in case of early dismissal.
 These forms are distributed for completion at the beginning of the school year; if changes need to be made during the school year, parents should contact the school secretary.

-Afternoon kindergarten classes are sometimes canceled due to storms.
-Should this be necessary you will be contacted through School Messenger.
-Information will also be announced on the radio and TV.
-Occasionally, the high school and some middle schools are dismissed early to assure that the buses arrive on time for dismissal at Dawson to take place at the usual time.
+Occasionally, the high school and some middle schools are dismissed early to assure that the buses arrive on time for dismissal at Davis Hill to take place at the usual time.

-Because of requests from the radio stations, we strongly emphasize that no one calls the stations or town officials for school cancellations.
+Because of requests from the radio stations, we strongly emphasize that no one call the stations or town officials for school cancellations.
 There will be announcements aired at the times mentioned above if school is canceled, delayed in opening, or dismissed early.

-8. Attendance
+7. Attendance

-Education requires good attendance in order to reap its fullest reward.
-It is imperative that your child has good school attendance.
-Any day missed splinters the educational sequence, which affects school attitudes and overall progress.
-However, children who are sick and cannot function well should be kept at home.
+Education requires strong attendance in order to reap its fullest reward.
+It is imperative that your child is in attendance when school is in session.
+Any time/ day missed interrupts the educational sequence, which affects school attitudes and overall progress.
+It is understood that children who are ill or are recovering from an illness should be kept at home.

-If your child is going to be out of school for the day, please call school first thing in the morning.
+If your child is going to be out of school for the day, it is important that you call school first thing in the morning.
 This is informational as well as a safety check.
-A message can be left at (508) 829-6828.
+A message can be left at (508) 829-1754.